-After becoming a major winner in 1994 at Oakmont, Els then came within a whisker of winning The Open for the first time in 1996 at Royal Lytham and St Andrews in 2000.The Big Easy rides storm
+After becoming a major winner in 1994 at Oakmont, Els twice finished as the runner-up in The Open, two strokes behind Tom Lehman at Royal Lytham & St Annes in 1996 and eight behind a dominant Tiger Woods at St Andrews in 2000.The Big Easy rides storm

-But as others struggled in the tricky conditions in East Lothian, The Big Easy lived up to his nickname and opened up a two-shot lead over the rest of the field with a 72.
+But as others struggled in the tricky conditions in East Lothian, The Big Easy lived up to his nickname and opened up a two-shot lead over the rest of the field with an impressive 72.

-And he appeared to be cruising to the title on the Sunday through the turn before things started falling apart as Els started to battle with his swing in the closing holes.
+He then appeared to be cruising to the title on the Sunday, but things started falling apart as Els started to battle with his swing in the closing holes.

 “I kind of like my chances better when it gets a little bit tougher,” he said.
 “Through 11 or 12 holes I was absolutely in control and then things started changing.”

-It was at the 13th where his problem first began to rise to the surface when he found himself in the unenviable position at the bottom of a deep greenside pot bunker.Best of the Year accolade
+It was at the 13th where his problem first began to rise to the surface as he found himself in an unenviable position at the bottom of a deep greenside pot bunker.Best of the Year accolade